 Students will be referred to an area hospital, their family physician, or community health and/or social service agency when necessary and upon request.

-Students needing information regarding health insurance coverage can find it by going to the Wellness Center Resources tab or click on the following link: www.niagaracc.suny.edu/wellness/resources/ and scroll to “Student Health Insurance”.
+Students needing information regarding health insurance coverage can find it by going to the Wellness Center Resources tab or clicking on the following link: www.niagaracc.suny.edu/wellness/resources/ and scrolling to “Student Health Insurance”.
 Further information may be obtained in the Wellness Center.

 Immunizations / Physicals

-Every student born on or after January 1, 1957, is required by New York State Public Health Law to provide NCCC with proof of immunity to measles, mumps and rubella.
-Proof of immunity may be accomplished by providing official documentation of two (2) measles immunizations, one (1) mumps immunization, and one (1) rubella immunization or by submitting serological proof of immunity.
+Every student born on or after January 1, 1957, is required by New York State Public Health Law to provide SUNY Niagara with proof of immunity to measles, mumps, and rubella.
+Proof of immunity may be accomplished by providing official documentation of two (2) measles immunizations, one (1) mumps immunization, and one (1) rubella immunization, or two (2) MMR’s, or by submitting serological proof of immunity.

 New York State Public Health Law also requires colleges to distribute information about meningococcal disease and vaccination to all students regardless of age.
 Each student is encouraged to carefully review the materials provided to them.
 Though meningococcal vaccination is highly recommended, students are not required to receive it, but they are required to fill out this online Meningitis Declination ONLY if declining the vaccine.

 A self-completed health history report is requested of all students.
 This report, and all medical information, is confidential information therefore not shared without consent.
-The health history form can be found in the folder sent with the “Acceptance Packet” from the Admissions Department upon the student’s acceptance to NCCC.
+The health history form can be found in the folder sent with the “Acceptance Packet” from the Admissions Department upon the student’s acceptance to SUNY Niagara.